brucemack/brucemack.github.io/ampersand/index.md

 best delay using a coarse grid and then refine the step size as the search space is narrowed.
 My approach is a simple linear search through the range of possible delays.

-Once the relative offset between two streams is identified, the range of offsets that needs to be tested to keep the streams in sync with each other becomes smaller.
-Jitter is certainly an issue when it comes to the _arrival_ of voice packets from the network, but jitter (aka phase noise) of the sampling clock itself is a much smaller issue - a handful of microseconds per second as shown in the NTP test above.
+Once the relative offset between two streams is determined, the range of offsets that needs to be tested to keep the streams in sync with each other becomes narrower.
+Ideally, some kind of software phase-locked loop can be used to track the error and adjust it smoothly.
+Jitter is certainly significant when it comes to the _arrival_ of voice packets from the network, but that isn't relevant to the tracking of the sampling clock.
+The jitter (aka phase noise) of the sampling clock itself is a much smaller problem - a handful of microseconds per second as shown in the NTP test above.
 Ironically, the thing that is most likely to invalidate the correlation-based offset estimate between two audio streams is the NTP-driven clock correction process running in the clients.
 For this reason, it might make sense to suspend